Y0Coss/docs-fork/pages/public_cloud/compute/create-server-group-horizon-cli/guide.en-gb.md

 ---
 title: 'Creating and using a Server Group in Horizon and CLI'
-excerpt: 'Find out how to create a Server Group and use it for Public Cloud instance'
+excerpt: 'Find out how to create a Server Group and use it with a Public Cloud instance'
-updated: 2025-09-23
+updated: 2025-09-25
 ---

 ## Objective

-This documentation explains how to use the Server Groups feature to control the scheduling of a group instances.
+This documentation explains how to use the Server Groups feature to control the scheduling of a group of instances.

 **Using Server Groups to provide a mechanism to group instances according to a certain policy.**

 ## Prerequisites

-In order to use Server Groups you must use the OpenStack Dashboard or the Openstack CLI.
+In order to use Server Groups, you must use the OpenStack Dashboard or the OpentSack CLI.
 Make sure you have [enabled it](../../getting-started/enable-openstack-cli.md).

 ### Definition